deptofdefense/anet/DOCUMENTATION.md

 - **Client**: The client can be any users on the appropiate network with a modern web-browser.
 ANET uses HTTP/HTTPS (ports 80/443) to communicate between the client and server.

 - **Application Server**: The ANET2 Application Server can run on any Windows Server operating system.
-Recommended system configuration is: 300 GB HDD, 64 GB RAM, and 8x CPUs.
+Recommended system configuration is: 300 GB HDD, 64 GB RAM, and 8x CPU cores.
 The Application server must be able to communicate with the Database server, the Windows Domain Controller for AD Authentication, and the SMTP server for outbound mail.

 - **Database**: ANET2 Requires at least a Microsoft SQL Server 2014 Database.